 Oldest King Gwyn hunted dragons with spears of the sun, and eventually that responsibility will be taken over by the great spears of his eldest child.

-It is said that the magnificent story of two generations from parent to child is instead unfinished.
+It is said that the magnificent story of two generations from parent to child is nevertheless unfinished.

 This isn’t to say that he rejected his own kind like Seath.
 As his boss name and crown indicate, the firstborn still thinks of himself as the rightful king of Anor Londo, chief of the gods.
 Rather, this term for “ally” (同盟者) refers to someone aligning with another as two independent parties.
 In other words, the medial king has forged an alliance with the archdragons, as if between nations; he wants to cooperate, not defect.
 This is why the god has no issue with imparting his dragonslaying arts to the warriors worshiping him, no matter how they end up used.
 Even after discarding the only known text of Sunlight Blade, he apparently continues to teach a “scrap” as Lightning Blade at Archdragon Peak, identified as a “slightly remote region” for its separation from the areas around Lothric while still visible within the horizon.
 He isn’t ignoring his past; he simply won’t continue with it personally.
 Instead, we see him at a temple dedicated to his former prey for those who desire to become dragons themselves — and the symbols of his covenant’s sun plus a blossoming flower in the items and architecture show that he isn’t just visiting.